The Peanut Revolution of George Washington Carver

 Presidents Theodore Roosevelt and Franklin D. Roosevelt

 Carver wasn’t afraid to speak to power.
-He advised two U.S. presidents on how to improve the nation’s agriculture, his work particularly crucial during the Dust Bowl disaster.
-It shows he had an expertise that transcended the lab.
+He advised two U.S. presidents on how to improve the nation’s agriculture.

 Henry Ford

-The industrialist Henry Ford, of carmaking fame, was a huge admirer of Carver.
-They worked together on incredible projects and explored ways to turn crops into fuel and create new, sustainable materials.
-It reveals a shared interest in finding innovative and practical solutions.
+Henry Ford was a huge admirer of Carver.
+They worked together on incredible projects and explored ways to turn crops into fuel and create sustainable materials.
+They shared an interest in finding innovative and practical solutions.

 Mahatma Gandhi

-Carver’s work even reached across the globe!
-He corresponded with India’s legendary leader, Mahatma Gandhi, to discuss ways to improve nutrition and farming practices for India’s poor.
-This shows Carver’s belief that better agriculture could empower those struggling anywhere in the world.
+His work even reached across the globe!
+Carver corresponded with India’s legendary leader, Mahatma Gandhi, to discuss ways to improve nutrition and farming practices for India’s poor.

 Philanthropy